thecheeseman/iocod/README.md

 ## About

-iocod is an open source implementation of Call of Duty, patches 1.1-1.5.
-It is based on the GPL releases of [Quake 3][1] / [RTCW][2] along with custom implementations of game-specific functionality.
+iocod is an open source implementation of Call of Duty™, for patches 1.1 & 1.5.
+It is based on the GPL releases of [Quake III Team Arena][quake3] along with two of its derivatives: [ioquake3][ioquake3] and [Return to Castle Wolfenstein][rtcw].
+See [Sources](#sources) for more details.

-Currently, the project is focused on building an open source **server binary** for Linux, Windows, & MacOS systems.
-A client version of this project is planned, but not a priority at this point.
+Currently, the project is focused on building an open source **server binary** for Linux, Windows, & MacOS systems which is interoperable with the existing original client executables.

+An open source client version of this project is planned for some time in 2023.

 ### Legal Advisory